renard162/BeeColPy/README.md

 ~~~~~~~~~~~~~~~~~

-For cost function with binary domain using probabilistic-based solver.
+For cost function with binary domain using probabilistic-based solver:
 ~~~~~~~~~~~~~~~~~
 Class that applies Binary Artificial Bee Colony (BABC [5], based in Binary PSO [4]) algorithm to find minimum or maximum of a function that's receive the number of